Issues and Advocacy

 Natasha Josefowitz

-CFUW-Ottawa members work on local issues.
-We support CFUW-Ontario Council on provincial issues, and the CFUW National Board on national and international issues.
-Our advocacy is always based on policies which have been approved by our members.
-Click here to see the CFUW policy book, which contains some 400 policies approved from 1964-2020.
+Our advocacy is always based on resolutions: policies that have been adopted at our national Annual General Meetings.
+Click here to see the CFUW Policy Book, which contains some 400 policies approved since 1964.

 • Trafficking in Human Beings (2001);